 Table of Contents

 How can you use these foods?
 There are many ways.
-You can either give them as snacks to your dogs in between meals, instead of highly process dog treats; you can mix them with the dog food to improve taste, smell and nutrient profile; or you can make your own homemade dog food recipes using these ingredients, which can be particularly helpful for dogs with food allergies, sensitive stomachs and other diet related issues.
+You can either give them as snacks to your dogs in between meals instead of highly processed dog treats; you can mix them with the dog food to improve taste, smell, and nutrient profile; or you can make your own homemade dog food recipes using these ingredients, which can be particularly helpful for dogs with food allergies, sensitive stomachs, and other diet-related issues.

-Here are 16 best human foods for dogs that you probably haven’t thought of yet.
+Here are 16 of the best human foods for dogs that you probably haven't thought of yet.

 16 Best Human Foods for Dogs